 - In that same year, the New York Attorney General sent cease-and-desist letters to GNC, Walgreens, Walmart and Target, calling them to stop selling some of their store-brand herbal supplements in New York.
 They include ginseng, St. John’s Wort, echinacea and ginkgo biloba.
 It turns out almost 80 percent of the pills officials tested did not contain the key plant ingredient listed on the label, and included fillers like rice and beans, and additional ingredients such as wheat, mustard or radish.

 Aside from some very basic minimum standards most potency and purity testing is self-monitored by the company itself according to the standards the company sets with little FDA oversight.

-Even if you feel sure that the contents of your bottles potent are pure, you are not sure if that pill or potion is really good for you, at this time, in this dose.
-This is because supplements are generally not patent-protected, so the large investments necessary for large trials are hard to come by because the funders know they will be unable to recoup their investment.
+Lets say you feel sure that the contents of your bottles are potent and pure.
+You are not sure if a pill or potion – at a specific time and this dose – is even good for you.
+That’s because supplements are generally not patent-protected, so the large investments necessary for thorough trials are hard to come by.
+Research funders know they will be unable to recoup their investment.

 - Add to this the problem of Amazon where mass competition is driving down supplement profit margins to the extent that smaller companies that are trying to sell their products on this platform have already and will continue to cut corners elsewhere in raw material selection, purity testing, and expiration date games.
 Amazon’s warehouses may not be air-conditioned, and products may be returned for resale.
 Not ideal conditions for something that will be brought into the body on a regular basis.

-Compare this to writing about how Omeprazole (better known as the Purple Pill for reflux, increases all-cause death, dementia, pneumonia, and more may have AstraZeneca and Proctor and Gamble’s lawyers after you and fewer large internet venues desiring to pick you up because those companies will not want to advertise on venues where there are articles critical to their products.
+Compare this to writing about how Omeprazole (better known as the Purple Pill) increases all-cause death, dementia, pneumonia, etc. You’ll risk lawyers from AstraZeneca and Proctor and Gamble after you.
+You’ll also have fewer large internet venues desiring to pick you up because those companies will not want to advertise next to articles critical to their products.

-- Ironically, Big Pharma and big business owns most supplement companies: Pure Encapsulations, Garden of Life are owned by Nestle, the same company that brings you Nesquik, Tombstone Pizza, Alpo and Carnation Instant Breakfast.
+- Pure Encapsulations and Garden of Life are owned by Nestle, the same company that brings you Nesquik, Tombstone Pizza, Alpo and Carnation Instant Breakfast.